bdelanghe/git-ast/docs/technical-architecture/clean-smudge-filters.md

     AST_Repo -- Triggers --> Trigger
 ```

-This keeps the benefits of AST-based storage for local development while providing a standard source code view for collaboration platforms.
+This architecture keeps the benefits of AST-based storage locally while enabling standard workflows on remote platforms.

 ## Other Potential Customizations

-The filter mechanism can be complemented by other Git customizations:
+The filter mechanism can be complemented by other Git customizations, requiring corresponding subcommands in `git-ast`:

--   **Custom Diff Driver:** Configure Git to use a specific script for generating diffs, potentially comparing ASTs semantically instead of text lines.
-    ```gitattributes
-    *.js diff=ast
-    ```
-    ```ini
-    [diff "ast"]
-        command = ./scripts/ast-diff # Script takes paths, outputs diff
-    ```
--   **Custom Merge Driver:** Implement a merge driver that operates on the AST/CST level to perform more intelligent, syntax-aware merges.
-    ```gitattributes
-    *.js merge=ast
-    ```
-    ```ini
-    [merge "ast"]
-        name = AST merge driver
+- **Custom Diff Driver (`git-ast diff-driver`):**
+  - **Config:** `[diff "ast"] command = git-ast diff-driver`
+  - **Technology:** Requires AST/CST parsing, tree-differencing algorithms (e.g., GumTree), and diff formatting logic.
+  - **Function:** Compares two versions structurally and outputs a semantic diff.
+- **Custom Merge Driver (`git-ast merge-driver`):**
-        driver = ./scripts/ast-merge %O %A %B # %O=base, %A=ours, %B=theirs
+  - **Config:** `[merge "ast"] driver = git-ast merge-driver %O %A %B ...`
-    ```

-These require implementing the respective `ast-diff` and `ast-merge` scripts, which involve significant challenges like tree differencing and structural conflict resolution.
+  - **Technology:** Requires AST/CST parsing, 3-way tree merging algorithms, conflict detection/marking strategies, and code generation.
+  - **Function:** Merges three versions structurally, potentially auto-resolving conflicts or marking them in the output file.

+Implementing these drivers involves significant technical challenges beyond the basic filter pipeline.

 ## Filters for Compression

-While filters *could* be used to apply additional compression (e.g., LZ4, Zstd) on top of Git's built-in zlib compression, this is generally **not recommended** for AST/CST storage.
-The added complexity and processing overhead during clean/smudge usually outweigh the marginal benefits, especially if an efficient binary serialization format is already used for the AST/CST data.
-Git's delta compression on the blobs often provides sufficient size reduction.
+While filters _could_ technically add another layer of compression, this is generally **not recommended** for AST/CST storage.

+- **Complexity:** Adds another step to both clean and smudge.
+- **Diminishing Returns:** If an efficient binary serialization is used for the AST/CST, further general-purpose compression might offer limited gains, especially considering Git's built-in zlib and delta compression on blobs.
+- **Performance Cost:** The overhead of compression/decompression on every filter invocation likely outweighs the benefits.